-The NRCS is encouraged by the spirited Government support and count on this excellent relationship to achieve its goals.
 The NRCS annual performance plan was thus crafted to ensure optimum utilisation of resources to assist the dtic to reach the medium term strategic goals and objectives.
 The entity also recognises that any strategy is only as good as the people that implement it.
 To this end, the organisation will focus on engaging with staff around the strategy and implement a performance management system to ensure effective achievement of targets and outputs set in the plan.
 In addition, the organisation will be investing in its human resources through the implementation of continuous development programmes that are tailor made and in accordance with required competencies for the various positions.